cuketest/leanrunner-doc-en/model_mgr/control_spy.md

 The 3 buttons on the toolbar corresponds to the above 3 ways of adding objects:

 ![](assets/model-toolbar-spy.png)

 ## 1. Add Object

 Used to identify a single control and add its test object to the Test Model.

 When "Add Object" is clicked, Model Manager hide itself so that the user can click on the control to add the left mouse button on the screen.
-The model manager will detect the control and display the following dialog
+The model manager will detect the control and display the following dialog:

 ![](assets/4.1_spy.png)

 Among them: